Jake Layman: College career

-As a junior, Layman was a Third-team All-Big Ten selection by the media.
-However, he was only an Honorable Mention All-Big Ten selection by the coaches.
+As a junior, Layman was a third-team All-Big Ten selection by the media.
+However, he was only an honorable mention All-Big Ten selection by the coaches.
 He was twice named Big Ten Player of the Week.
 Layman was nominated for the inaugural Karl Malone Power Forward of the Year Award.
 Layman led Maryland to the NCAA Tournament for the first time in five years.
 He finished third on the team in scoring behind Melo Trimble and Dez Wells with 12.5 points per game and led the team in rebounding with 5.8 rebounds per game.
 After speaking with an NBA advisory committee, Layman decided to return to school for his senior season and forgo a possible second round selection in the 2015 NBA draft.

-As a senior, he was an Honorable Mention All-Big 10 selection by the coaches and media.
+As a senior, he was an honorable mention All-Big 10 selection by the coaches and media.
 Layman averaged 11.6 points and 5.3 rebounds per game, shooting 50 percent from the field and 39.6 percent from three-point range.

 Professional career

 Portland Trail Blazers (2016–2019)

 On June 23, 2016, Layman was selected by the Orlando Magic with the 47th overall pick in the 2016 NBA draft.
 He was subsequently traded to the Portland Trail Blazers on draft night in exchange for a future second-round pick and cash considerations.
 On July 6, he signed with the Trail Blazers and joined the team for the 2016 NBA Summer League.
-He made his NBA debut on November 1, 2016, scoring 17 points in eight minutes off the bench in the Trail Blazers' 127–104 loss to the Golden State Warriors.
+Layman made his NBA debut on November 1, scoring 17 points in eight minutes off the bench in the Trail Blazers' 127–104 loss to the Golden State Warriors.
 He hit five three-pointers in the game, becoming the first Trail Blazer ever to make five three-pointers in a debut, and finished one shy of the franchise record in a quarter.